Kansas Museum of Military History - Augusta, Kansas

-Kansas Museum of Military History is the new name of the Augusta Air Museum in Augusta, Kansas.
+Augusta Air Museum in Augusta, Kansas changed its name to the Kansas Museum of Military History several years ago.
 Changing the name of the Air Museum maked sense - only a small part of the museum's collection is related to aviation, there is much more about all branches of the military.

 The Augusta Air Museum began in 1990 as Detachment 1 of Topeka's Combat Air Museum.
 The Augusta Air Museum separated from the parent museum in Topeka, Kansas in 2002.
 The Air Museum moved into its current large facility in Augusta, Kansas in 1994.